C. N. R. Rao: Controversies

+Other scientists reviewing the research agreed that the plagiarised portion had no bearing on the findings.
+Rao described the content as copying text, but not plagiarism.
+Still, as senior scientist and corresponding author, Rao took responsibility for the error.

 More allegations of instances of plagiarism in articles co-authored Rao have been reported.
-Written with S. Venkataprasad Bhat and Krupanidhi, Rao's paper in 2010 about the effect of nanoparticles on solar cells in Applied Physics Express contains texts that are very similar to those of a paper by Matheu et al. from Applied Physics Letters in 2008, which it did not even cite.
-Rao had stated, referring to the 2011 incident, that "[If] I have ever stolen an idea or a result (in) my entire life, (then) hang me."
-But Rao's article contains similar study to and duplicated figures with that of Matheu et al. An article in the Journal of Luminescence in 2011, written with Chitara, Nidhi Lal and Krupanidhi, contains 20 unattributed lines which appear to be copied from articles by Itskos et al. in Nanotechnology (June 2009 issue) and Heliotis et al. in Advanced Materials (January 2006 issue).
-Another article in Nanotechnology, written also with Chitara and Krupanidhi, uses six lines from the 1995 article by Huang et al. in Applied Physics Letters.
+Rao's paper in 2010 about the effect of nanoparticles on solar cells in Applied Physics Express contains texts that are very similar to those of a paper by Matheu et al. from Applied Physics Letters in 2008.
+An article in the Journal of Luminescence in 2011, contains 20 unattributed lines which appear to be copied from articles in Nanotechnology and Advanced Materials, while a few lines of Rao's article in Nanotechnology were found to be copied from Applied Physics Letters.
+Rao had stated, referring to the 2011 incident, that he had never before stolen an idea without giving credit.

 Rao was given a Bharat Ratna by the Government of India in spite of the controversy and was active as a professor at Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR).
-In December 2013, brother and sister Tanaya Thakur, a law student, and Aditya Thakur, a class XII student, filed a public interest litigation in Allahabad High Court, Lucknow Bench, to challenge Rao's Bharat Ratna.
+In December 2013, a student group filed a public interest litigation in Allahabad High Court, Lucknow Bench, to challenge Rao's Bharat Ratna.
 They asserted that "a scientist with proven cases of plagiarism shall not be presented the highest civilian award."
 But the court ruled them out as "filing pleas for publicity."
 There was another plea to revoke the award in 2015, but the Central Information Commission dismissed the petition.

-On 17 November 2013, at a press conference following the announcement of his Bharat Ratna, he called the Indian politicians "idiots" which caused a national outrage.
+On 17 November 2013, at a press conference following the announcement of his Bharat Ratna, Rao called the Indian politicians "idiots" which caused a national outrage.
 He said, "Why the hell have these idiots [politicians] given so little to us despite what we have done?
 For the money that the government has given us we [scientists] have done much more."
 In his defence Rao insisted that he merely talked about the "idiotic" way the politicians ignore investments for research funding in science.